 Turkey: Hisaronu, Fethiye and Kayakoy.

-I'm a keen archaeologist in my spare time.
+I'm was, until recently, keen archaeologist in my spare time.
 In the main photo (excavating Medieval dump deposits in York) I'm the one in the hat.

 There's much less fieldwalking for me to do nowadays because local farming practices have substantially changed, and that's a great sadness for me.
 It can be wet and cold, and very muddy indeed, but picking up a Mesolithic arrowhead like the one in the photo (8000-10000 years old) gives me a huge thrill.

 I think the best UK prehistory sites are in Orkney.
-The albums below have some info too: I really will get round to writing 'Roman' and 'Medieval' history pages one day!.
+The albums below have some info too.

-The UK is a fascinating country (or grouping of countries) from a historical and landscape perspective, so I've been making as many pages as I can about places large and small.
+The UK is a fascinating country (or grouping of countries) from a historical and landscape perspective.
+I've made as many pages as I can about places large and small.
 They are listed on my England and Wales pages.
-I've been to Scotland as well, but too long ago to have the photos available for VT; must go back there soon.
+I've been to Scotland as well, but too long ago to have the photos available for VT.

 So.....onwards and upwards, exploring and finding-out, seeing what there is to see, by myself or not.
 The world is a huge place, with an infinity of excitements.......how can one not be thrilled by the potentials and possibilities?